hybridsynchaadl/hybridsynchaadl.github.io/models/Drone_Formation_Single/drone_formation_single.md

 slug: /models/Drone_Formation_Single
 ---

-# Drone Formation Models with Single-Integrator Dynamics
+# Formation Drones with Single-Integrator

 This benchmark models represent the formation control of distributed drones with single-integrator dynamics.
 Each drone sends its own position and